rishavConsoleLog21/darjeeling-menu/README.md

 - Browse through the menu categories and food items
 - View detailed information about each food item, including description, price, and ingredients

+### need to add features
+- pay using razerPay/stripe payment(Which going to open in modal component)

 ## Installation

 To run the Darjeeling Menu web page locally, follow these steps: